 3 Stone Backsplash Ideas for Your Kitchen

 When looking for a backsplash that will add a signature look to your kitchen, it's easy to feel a little—or a lot—overwhelmed with all the possibilities.
 Luckily, you can't go wrong with a stone backsplash.
-Stone is more than just a passing trend.
-This neutral, universal look is here to stay, and there's a style, color, and type of stone for any kitchen space.
+An updated kitchen will increase your property's value, and nothing will offer a higher return on investment than a natural stone.
+The neutral, universal look of stone is here to stay, and there's a style, color, and type of stone for any kitchen space.
 Here are three ideas to get your creative juices flowing as you design your new backsplash.

-Slate has a distinctive yet understated look.
-It works well in both traditional and contemporary kitchen styles, and comes in subtle shades of blue, gray, green, or rose.
-It's long been a favorite for any type of country-style kitchen but is also a top choice if you're after a more elegant or sleek style.
+Marble has a distinctive yet timeless look.
+It works well in both traditional and contemporary kitchen styles, and comes in subtle neutral shades of gray and beige.
+It's long been a favorite for any type kitchen but is also a top choice if you are seeking a more elegant or sleek style.